-This CMGC pipeline rehabilitation project consisted of replacement of approximately 23,000-lf of existing steel with 24" PVC waterline in UDOT ROW (Hwy 38).
+This CMGC pipeline rehabilitation project consisted of the replacement of approximately 23,000-lf of existing steel with 24" PVC waterline in UDOT ROW (Hwy 38).
 This project was complicated by the extremely narrow work area of 12' to 15' widths,

-UDOT constraints, steep hillside construction and the need to complete much of the project during the winter months when the existing pipeline could be shutdown.
+UDOT constraints, steep hillside construction and the need to complete much of the project during the winter months when the existing pipeline could be shut down.
 Other challenges on the project include maintaining canyon traffic during construction, providing temporary water for over 100 homes for the duration of the project and rock excavation.

 DEWITT PIPELINE REHABILITATION PROJECT